unikent/programmes-plant/readme.md

 5. Run `php artisan migrate:install --env=local` to setup the migtations table.
 Then run `php artisan migrate --env=local` to run all the migrations to setup your database.

-6. Copy the public/.htaccess.sample file to public/.htaccess.

-7. Point a browser at the public folder.
+6. Point a browser at the public folder.

-8. We're done here!
+7. We're done here!

 ## Testing